In Illinois But Not of It

 Seldom a topic itself, Chicago-Downstate differences figure in any well-considered account of Illinois politics, business, or the arts.
 Those differences have been exaggerated or oversimplified by partisans of each side, but they are real enough.
 Indeed, all the familiar dualisms—urban-rural, Democrat-Republican, Catholic-Protestant, immigrant-native, Cubs-Cardinals—apply to the Chicago-Downstate relationship.

-Written to introduce the massive section (350,000 words) about greater Chicago in my unpublished guide to Illinois culture and history, this piece stands by itself as an essay.
-I’ve written several versions of this essay, but this is probably the best, even if it is a little long.
+Written to introduce the massive, 350,000-word section about greater Chicago in my unpublished guide to Illinois culture and history, this piece stands by itself as an essay.
+I’ve written several versions of this essay, but this one is probably the best, even if it is a little long.

-The story of Chicago and Illinois—or perhaps more accurately, that of Chicago versus Illinois—is perhaps the most important theme in the modern history of the state.
-Chicago was the biggest if not always the first of Illinois’s cities, and certainly the noisiest.
+The story of Chicago and Illinois—or perhaps more accurately, that of Illinois versus Chicago—is perhaps the most important theme in the modern history of the state.
 The story of Illinois in the century after the Civil War, for example, was industrialization and urbanization, and no place in Illinois was more industrial or more urban than Chicago.
 The transformation was worked out in small towns and medium-sized cities too—immigration and the resulting social tensions, radical politics, demands for legislative redress for all manner of ills from unsafe workplaces to tainted meat to bought-off politicians.
 But it was Chicago’s example, Chicago’s people, Chicago’s issues that usually dominated the story.
 Indeed Chicago so dominated after the turn of the 20th century that it was easy to get the impression that history had stopped in the rest of the state with Lincoln’s death.

 Originally Chicago was not to have been a part of Illinois.
 The federal act setting up the Northwest Territory had specified that one boundary of any new states carved from it would be a line running east-west from the southernmost tip of Lake Michigan.
 Nathaniel Pope represented the then-territory of Illinois in Congress during the period when Congress considered Illinois’s request for statehood.
 Pope urged an alternative under which the new state’s northern border would extend west from a spot roughly forty-one miles north of the lake’s southern end.

-Chicago and Downstate were linked even before Pope amended the map.
-Chicago was literally linked to Downstate from the start; the final stretch of Hubbard’s Trace, the trail that was laid out in the 1820s from Danville to Chicago, became State Street.
-The Downstater in turn was linked to—one might say ensnarled in—the city by trade.
+Chicago and Downstate were linked even before Pope amended the map—physically (State Street, Chicago's great street, is in fact the final stretch of Hubbard’s Trace, the trail that was laid out in the 1820s from Danville to Chicago, became State Street) and economically.
 Pre-fire Chicago made its living selling the things that Downstaters bought from the east, and later served as a substantial part of the new markets for its mail order houses, its farm equipment makers, its railroads.
 After the Civil War in particular, Chicago bought and sold Downstaters’ produce, made most of the machines they needed to farm with, even the furniture for their houses.
 At the other end of the railroad tracks that connected virtually every Downstate burg to the city were the customers that their farming grandfathers so often lacked; Chicago gave Downstate a market that transformed the basis of farming from subsistence to commerce and turned backwaters into bustling towns.

 These mutual interests made inevitable a working alliance between Illinois’s largest region—Downstate—and its most populous one.
-Chicago’s earliest railroad was managed by Chicago businessmen but financed largely by small-town merchants and farmers along its line who saw the wisdom in gaining more convenient access to the city’s markets.
+Chicago’s earliest railroad was managed by Chicago businessmen but financed largely by small-town merchants and farmers along its tracks who saw the wisdom in gaining more convenient access to the city’s markets.
 Donald Miller in City of the Century reminds us that the coal supplies of what he calls southern Illinois made possible Chicago’s fantastic industrial growth between 1860 and 1890.
 Chicago also heated and lighted itself with Downstate coal; Miller suggests it was not a coincidence that the first demonstration in Chicago of Thomas Edison’s incandescent light bulb and the debut Downstate of efficient strip mining happened in the same year, 1880.
-After the mid-1800s, when the new railroads, in effect, converted the entire state into Chicago’s hinterland; Elgin shipped its milk to Chicago, and thus became vulnerable to the vagaries of that city’s market but the towns of Egypt, which shipped their peaches and apples to Chicago too, were no less vulnerable for their being 375 miles from the Loop.
+After the mid-1800s, the new railroads converted the entire state into Chicago’s hinterland.
+Elgin shipped its milk to Chicago, and thus became vulnerable to the vagaries of that city’s market but the towns of Egypt, which shipped their peaches and apples to Chicago too, were no less vulnerable, for all their being 375 miles from the Loop.